Nelson25805/flipbookConverter/README.md

 [![Project Name Screen Shot][project-screenshot]](https://example.com)

-Main project interface.

-## Explanation on program:
-[![Project Name Screen Shot][project-screenshot2]](https://example.com) Convert your PDF and Word documents into interactive HTML flipbooks with realistic page-turning animations.
+Flipbook Converter is a Python application that converts your PDF and Word documents into interactive HTML flipbooks with realistic page-turning animations.

+## Examples:
+[![Project Name Screen Shot][project-screenshot2]](https://example.com) Document on the left, and the finished HTML flipbook on the right.

-## Computer interface example:
+### Computer interface example:
 [![Project Name Screen Shot][project-screenshot3]](https://example.com)

+HTML flipbook interface with a computer.

-## Mobile interface example:
+### Mobile interface example:
 [![Project Name Screen Shot][project-screenshot4]](https://example.com)

+HTML flipbook interface with a mobile.

 It's also interactive to orient from single to double pages depending on mobile orientation.